 Exhibits in this section detail the operationalization of survey-based outcomes used in impact analyses in the main report.
 These exhibits also reference the underlying survey questions.
-Exhibit B-1 provides details on outcomes in the education domain, as reported in Chapter 3.
+Exhibit B-1 provides details on outcomes in the education domain, as reported in the report's Chapter 3.
 Exhibit B-2 provides similar details on outcomes in the employment/earnings domain as reported in Chapter 4.
 Finally, Exhibits B-3, B-4, and B-5 do the same for intermediate outcome domains, other life outcomes domains, and child outcomes, respectively, as reported in Chapter 5.

-Exhibit B-1: Details on Specifications for Survey-Based Education Outcomes in Chapter 3
+Exhibit B-1: Details on Specifications for Survey-based Education Outcomes in Chapter 3

-Outcome Details on Derivation of Outcome Follow-Up Survey Question(s) Secondary Outcomes Education Full-time-equivalent months enrolled at a college through 35 months after randomization Students were asked for the dates of attendance of each school attended and their status while enrolled.
+Outcome Details on Derivation of Outcome Follow-up Survey Question(s) Secondary Outcomes i e e e e e e e e e e e e e e e e e e e Education Full-time-equivalent months enrolled at any school through 35 months after randomization Students were asked for the dates of attendance of each school attended and their status while enrolled.
 If their status was "part-time," then the number of months was multiplied by 0.25 to estimate full-time-equivalent months.
 Similarly, if their status was "equal mix," then number of months was multiplied by 0.50 to estimate full-time-equivalent months.
 We developed this rule based loosely on guidance in NSC documents about how schools should classify less-than-full-time enrollment.
 Because the survey response categories were different from those used in the NSC and because students might have different understandings than schools did, this decision was fairly arbitrary.
 Alternate rules might have worked just as well.
-School names were matched to IPEDS.
-If IPEDS indicated that the school was degree granting, then the school was considered a college.
-C2, C3, D2 Received an exam- based certification or license Respondents were asked whether they had "received a professional, state, or industry certification, license, or credential from an authority other than a school."
+C1, C2, C3, D2 Received an exam- based certification or license Respondents were asked whether they had "received a professional, state, or industry certification, license, or credential from an authority other than a school."
 This measure uses the 18-month survey for exam-based credentials reported through the time that survey was completed and uses the three-year survey for exam-based credentials that were reported to be earned after completion of the short-term survey.
-3-year: I3d, I3di, I3h 18-month: A56, A56a Received any type of credential from a college Respondents were asked whether they had received "a diploma, certificate, or academic degree for completing any regular college classes" and whether they had received "any diplomas or certificates from a school for completing any vocational training."
-Among those who reported such receipt, they were asked for the name of the issuing school.
-We looked up the school's name in the IPEDS database.
-If this database reported that the school issued degrees (Carnegie level 1 or 2), then we classified the credential as college issued.
-I2, I2a_2, I2c, I3, I3a_1, I3c Number of college credits Credits received at each college were imputed where missing and then summed across spells for those with multiple enrollment spells.
-Schools were classified as colleges if they matched to IPEDS and were listed there as degree granting.
-D3a
+3-year: I3d, I3di, I3h 18-month: A56, A56a